Norwalk Energy hub with Vista Satellite Center

-- Rhody Soria, Director of Inland Empire Center
+- Rhody Soria, CCC District Director

 The California Conservation Corps (CCC) - a state agency - is the oldest and largest state conservation corps program in the nation.
 From a small beginning, the CCC has grown to its current size with residential and nonresidential sites throughout the state.